Indigenous rainforest blockades in Sarawak: Kelabit

 The Kelabit are an Indigenous group from the interior of Borneo inhabiting the Kelabit Highlands.
 The Kelabits in Long Napir, Long Seridan and Long Lelang have all been adversely affected by logging operations since the early 1970s.
 Kelabit territory includes Pulong Tau National Park.
 Currently, their territory is at risk as logging moves inland and roads are constructed toward their settlements.
 The Bario Highland Kelabit territories have not yet been affected by logging, as they have been protected by the historical significance of the area.
-Allied forces during WWII and they live in remote highlands with areaological evidence showing inhabitation for at least 2000 years.
+Allied forces during WWII and they live in remote highlands with area ecological evidence showing inhabitation for at least 2000 years.
 Similar to the Penan people, the Kelabit can also be divided into two communities: the urban Kelabit and the rural Kelabit.

 Urban Kelabit

 Many urban Kelabit have had a negative perception of the blockades, with the concern that they will anger the government who may revoke their status as a nature preserve and decide to use the area for logging rather than tourism.
 The urban population also benefits from the logging activity approaching their settlements as this means proper roads will be constructed to their villages allowing for more cost-effective delivery and exportation of goods.

 Urban Kelabit have also expressed their approval of an increase in accessibility and subsequent modern benefits, citing the need for more schools, hospitals and modern conveniences like electricity, television and fast food.